cmoz/CMozESP32Board/README.md

 The practical result: on a 200-LED strip, a traditional blocking send freezes your sketch for ~6 ms *every frame*; CMozGlow hands it off in roughly 100 µs.
 Add AutoPilot and the cost to your `loop()` is zero.

 It works on both arduino-esp32 core 2.x and 3.x automatically, and is thread-safe throughout.

 ---

+Made with 💛 in Canada · MIT licensed · Tutorials on the **CMozMaker** YouTube channel · Parts & conductive fabrics at **TinkerTailor.ca**

+---